Nikon Coolpix

-The Nikon Coolpix series are digital compact cameras in many variants produced by Nikon.
+The Nikon Coolpix series is a series of digital compact cameras in many variants produced by Nikon.
 It includes superzoom, bridge, travel-zoom, miniature compact and waterproof/rugged cameras.

 Current models

 Nikon Coolpix cameras are organized into five different lines.
 The line in which a particular camera is placed is indicated by the letter which is the first character of its model number.
 The lines are: the (A) series, the (AW) all weather series, the (L) life series, the (P) performance series, and the (S) style series.

 A Series

 The Coolpix A Series is Nikon's new flagship point and shoot camera.